A bridge is a built-in MQTT client in the broker which can connect to another broker and forward messages between the brokers.

 Some times it's not always straight up how to configure a bridges with another MQTT service.

-which means that if you set the bridge topic to
+If you set the bridge topic to

-You could set topic to
+You can set the bridge topic to

 to only forward topics prefixed with